aashvibusa/Berkeley-AI-Hackathon/chrome-extention/README.md

 # Text Selection Logger Chrome Extension

-A Chrome extension that logs highlighted text to the browser console and sends it to a FastAPI server.
+A Chrome extension that logs highlighted text to the browser console, sends it to a FastAPI server, and shows a beautiful popup animation.

 ## Features